 The Northern Three Lined Boa (Lichanura orcutti) is the species that gave these snakes their common name.
 This is because specimens from certain localities have a beautiful rosy colouration to their ventral scales.

 Born live, they start out life as slim, 10 -12inch (25-30cm) neonates, then grow rapidly to a length of 18-30 inches (45-76cm), with males being smaller than females.
 In the same coastal areas where the species has the rosy ventral colouration, females have been recorded at over 40 inches (101cm).
-In general, however, it’s unlikely that you’ll ever have one grow to over 36 inches (90cm).
+In general, however, full grown Rosy Boas rarely exceed 36 inches (90cm).

 On their back they have three dorsal stripes that can be very faded orange, dark orange, or tan.
 The background colour is cream or grey.
 In some areas the stripes are broken and blend into the background almost completely.
 In some parts of Arizona, they may also have chocolate-coloured stripes.